MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

    <figcaption>Source: Hermann et. al., 2011</figcaption>
 </figure>

+# Day 2
-## Model Based Sonification
+## Model Based Sonification (MBS)
+In the second day, Thomas went in more detail explaining about **MBS** and various applications of sonification.
-Here, a data set is used to construct a virtual data object in a state of equilibrium.
-The object is then allowed to be operated by human interaction which transfers the energy and produces a temporal signal that can be sonified.
-It has many benifits over parameter mapping sonification.
-It is generally applicable for any type of data set.
-It facilitates interpretation, and the interaction with data is built-in via excitation.
-It can be useful in creating more complex sounds due to holistic dependencies etc.
+In **MBS**, a data set is used to construct a virtual data object in a state of equilibrium.
+The object is then allowed to be **interfered by human interaction** which transfers **energy** over the object and produces a temporal signal that can be **sonified**.
+It is very different from **PMson**and has many benifits over it.
+For instance, **PMSon** is about mapping certain sound sequence to data and user has no control over sounds produced.
+In contrast, **MBS** does not work at all without intereference of a user.
+Moreover, the user can control the sound depeneding upon how he/she interacts with the model because **MBS** is quite similar to Newton's third law of motion: **For every action there is an equal and opposite reaction**.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />